-Thus, mega influencers are mostly singers, actors and film stars, or sports athletes, among other talented, popular individuals.
+Thus, mega influencers are mostly singers, actors and film stars, video game voice actors or sports athletes, among other talented, popular individuals.

 People like Beyonce, Kevin Hart, and Cristiano Ronaldo fit into this category because they have millions of followers on social media.
 Indeed, a report by D’Marie Analytics shows that an SM post by Beyonce can earn a business about $1 million in advertising revenue.

 Mega influencers are your best choice if you want your brand to be recognized globally.
 These people are effective on this front because they have a massive following and their content can reach the most people, fast.

 However, you need to be careful when using mega influencers for your marketing campaigns because they lack an intimate relationship with their followers, making them less trustworthy in building partnerships and engagements.

 Their following is highly diverse psychographically and demographically; hence, they are mostly suitable for promoting products that can be consumed by the masses.

 They are also the most expensive influencers to hire, yet their actions can cost your brand if the influencer marketing strategy is poorly planned and executed.

 There are many eyes watching their actions, thus you should be wary of bad influencers and their practices, which have resulted in influencer marketing fails.

 Despite the challenges associated with mega influencers, they come with the following benefits for your brand: